SparkDevNetwork/Rock/Rock.Tests.Integration/README.md

 }
 ```

-> NOTE: The existing `Rock.Tests` project is an XUnit type project, but it will be converted to MS Test.

 ## MSTest LifeCycle

 The following decorators can give you more control over setup and cleanup for your test suite: